 * @param parameterName the name of the parameter

 * @return the parameter value.
-If the value is SQL NULL
+If the value is SQL NULL, the result is

 * @exception SQLException if a database access error occurs